Here we answer your questions about MBIE's proposal to change the way engineers are regulated.

 What is the difference between CPEng and CMEngNZ at the moment?

-CPEng is a registration under the Chartered Professional Engineers Act 2002.
+CPEng is a registration under the Chartered Professional Engineers of New Zealand Act 2002.
 It’s a voluntary quality mark that indicates general competence rather than proven ability to perform specific tasks.

 Chartered Member is an assessed membership class of Engineering New Zealand that also indicates general competence at the same level as CPEng.
 It is also open to engineering technologists, engineering technicians and engineering geologists.